 MORE Good News on this Day:

-- George Washington’s farewell address to the nation was published, in which he advised, “Observe good faith and justice toward all nations.
+- George Washington’s farewell address to the nation advised: “Observe good faith and justice toward all nations.
 Cultivate peace and harmony with all.”
 (1796)

 - American colonial soldiers won the first Battle of Saratoga during the Revolutionary War (1777)

-- New Zealand law bestowed on all women in that nation the right to vote (1893)
+- 125 years ago, New Zealand law bestowed upon all women in their nation the right to vote (1893)

 - Greg Louganis suffered a head injury while qualifying for the Seoul Olympics, before going on to win two Gold medals (1988)

-- Pitcher Mariano Rivera of the New York Yankees became Major League Baseball’s all time saves leader with 602 (2011)
+- Relief pitcher Mariano Rivera of the New York Yankees became Major League Baseball’s all-time saves leader with 602 games saved (2011)